BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 **Nm:** What is first is the framework of your senses, there is no outside of it, you are fully enclosed within it.
-You start recognizing that, and you will start experiencing deep anxiety because you realize you are utterly, utterly enclosed - trapped - within yourself.
-And any notion of the external world or external pleasure - it is not that it is “not real” - it’s real, but it’s also enclosed with you, it’s within.
+You start recognizing that, and you will start experiencing deep anxiety because you realize you are utterly, utterly enclosed—trapped—within yourself.
+And any notion of the external world or external pleasure—it is not that it is “not real”—it’s real, but it’s also enclosed with you, it’s within.
 \[It’s almost like a sense of being\] ‘buried alive’ as we spoke before.

 That’s why underlying tendencies just push you in the direction of